jimmoffitt/rules-migrator/Article.md

 PowerTrack 2.0 introduces several new Operators and is the platform for future additions.
 See [HERE]((http://support.gnip.com/apis/powertrack2.0/transition.html#NewOperators)) for the list of new Operators.

 The focus of this article, and the [migration tool](#rule_migrator), is how to migrate existing version 1.0 rules to 2.0.
 While these new Operators are not part of the rule translation discussion, incorporating the new Operators should be considered as you migrate to version 2.
-Based on the types of matching you are performing with version 1.0, here are some examples of filtering mechanisms that will likely benefir from these new Operators:
+Based on the types of matching you are performing with version 1.0, here are some examples of filtering mechanisms that will likely benefit from these new Operators:

-+ If your rules use the ```url_contains``` Operator you'll probably want to consider using the new ```url_title``` and ```url_description``` Operators.
++ If your rules use the ```url_contains:``` Operator you'll probably want to consider using the new ```url_title:``` and ```url_description:``` Operators.
 These new Operators enable you to dig a bit deeper into the included link to match on more than just tokens and patterns of the URL.
+The URL itself may not hint at the subject of the linked to web page, and now with these Operators you can match the web page title and description.
 + The ```has:media``` Operator operators on both native photos and videos.
 With version 2.0, you can make a distriction between these two media types with the ```has:videos``` and ```has:images``` Operators.
 + If you are matching on cashtags with version 1.0, you needed to make a choice between matching with quoted phrases ("\$CashTag\") or keyword-type ($CashTag) rule clauses.
-With version 2.0 there is a cashtag Operator that provides the definitive method for cashtags that part of the Tweet body.
+With version 2.0 there is a cashtag Operator that provides the definitive method for cashtags that are included in the Tweet message.
 These cashtag entities are parsed from the Tweet body and placed in the ```twitter_entities:symbols``` JSON attribute.
 In this way, the new cashtag Operator is completely analagous to the hashtag Operator.

 ### Language Operator Changes

 PowerTrack 1.0 supported two language classifications: the Gnip classification with the ```lang:``` Operator, and the Twitter classification with the ```twitter_lang:``` Operator.
-With PowerTrack 2.0, the Gnip language enrichment is being deprecated, and there will be a single ```lang``` Operator powered by the Twitter system.
-The Twitter classification supports more languages (how many?), assigns a ```und``` (undefined) when no classification can be made (e.g., Tweets with only emojis), and in some cases was more accurate.
+With PowerTrack 2.0, the Gnip language enrichment is being deprecated, and there will be a single ```lang:``` Operator powered by the Twitter system.
+The Twitter classification supports 40 (!) more languages, assigns a ```und``` (undefined) when no classification can be made (e.g., Tweets with only emojis and URLs), and in some cases was more accurate.

 If you have version 1.0 rules based on language classifications, here are some things to handle: